jleiva19/Bikeshop_Sales_Force/README.md

-# Bikeshop_Sales_Force
+# Bikeshop Sales Force

-Summary
+## Summary

-This project started as a challenge for a Full Stack Dev certification, but instead of just leaving it as that I decided to continue the project for practice purposes, plus the fact that they gave us an example schema.
+This project started as a challenge for a Full Stack Dev certification, and instead of just leaving it as that I decided to continue the project for practicing purposes, hopefully turning this info a full functional App that sells bikes (I'll probably leave it as a template for future projects).